 This majestic rooster was taking its own trek through the village.

-The blue cross by the door signifies that Christian missionaries visited the villaged in the 20th century.
+The blue cross by the door signifies that Christian missionaries visited the village in the 20th century.

-The village has a single store where the Karen can buy snacks and any goods from the outside world.
-Sadly, there’s also a hillside of discarded plastic trash on the village outskirts.
+The village has only one store where the Karen can buy snacks and any goods from the outside world.
+Sadly, there’s a hillside on the village outskirts of discarded plastic trash.
 The Karen had traditionally disposed of bamboo implements anywhere, and they treat plastic the same way.
-Seeing the store and trash raised ethical discussions on poverty within our group — whether to define the standard of living economically or not, what the need for money is in a community with self-sufficient farming, and the importance of preserving tradition but at what cost to livelihood.
+Seeing the store and trash raised ethical discussions on poverty within our group — whether to define the standard of living economically or not, what is the need for money in a community with self-sufficient farming, and the importance of preserving tradition but at what cost to livelihood.

 We home stayed with a family living in a wooden stilted house with chickens and an enormous pig leisurely roaming about.
 There was no running water, only buckets carried from a low-waterline well at the town’s base that supported 300 people.
 Depending on the time of year, the well was often insufficient in its resource, and villagers got their water from food instead of drink.

 A central breezeway separated the main living quarters with a tiered firepit on the left from the secondary living quarters on the right they allocated for us “white people.”
 We slept on bamboo mats on the teak-planked floor, covered by mosquito nets, and the roosters and other animals were free to walk underneath and crow to their heart’s pleasure through the night.

 The Karen matriarch at our homestay wore a cloth turban that commanded authority as she walked with purpose or stood with feet planted wide, arms occupied with chores or decisively hanging by her side, observing the family and us with serious expression.
 The Karen are matriarchal and matrilineal with women controlling the family finances and passing the family line.